What’s powering your business? Let’s talk IT support

 Cons: Patchwork systems, unpatched devices, massive security risks, and the potential for an IT meltdown that nobody saw coming.

-For businesses that recognise IT’s importance, having an in-house IT team seems like the perfect solution.
+For businesses that recognise IT’s importance, having an in-house IT support team seems like the perfect solution.
 Whether it’s a one-person army or a whole department, these tech warriors keep the company running smoothly.
 But are they getting the time and resources to actually improve things, or are they stuck just keeping the lights on?

 Pros: Faster issue resolution, dedicated expertise, a sense of security.